kekyo/chibicc-cil-toolchain/README.md

 By arbitrarily adjusting the offset, we can reproduce the union type in the C language.

+A structure type has no problem if the definition of the same type name appears more than once, as long as the definitions are completely identical.

 Note: To use the value array type, references to the type `System.ValueType` must be resolved.
 Add a reference to `mscorlib.dll` or `System.Private.CoreLib.dll`.